Man dies on plane after swallowing 246 packets of cocaine

 Identified only as Udo N., the 42-year-old passenger flew from Bogota, Colombia, to the Mexican capital, where he transferred to a flight to Narita airport, Tokyo, according to a statement from the prosecutor’s office for the Mexican state of Sonora.

-“Crew noticed a person suffering convulsions and requested to make an emergency landing in Hermosillo, Sonora,” the statement said.
+“Crew noticed a person suffering convulsions and requested to make an emergency landing in Hermosillo, Sonora,” reads the statement.

 There were 246 plastic packets of cocaine in his stomach and intestines, measuring 1 by 2.5 centimeters each.